 “All staff will wash hands, as washing hands are promptly and thoroughly as possible after resident contact, and after contact with blood, body fluids, secretions, excretions, and equipment or articles contaminated by them is an important component of the infection control and isolation precautions.”

 Do you suspect your loved one has suffered harm through abuse, neglect or mistreatment while living at Eastside Health and Rehabilitation Center?
-If so, call Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
+If so, call Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
 Our law firm fights aggressively on behalf of Pike County victims of mistreatment living in long-term facilities including nursing homes in Pittsfield.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our knowledgeable attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party that caused your loved one harm.
 Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.

 We offer each client a “No Win/No-Fee” Guarantee, meaning all fees are waived if we cannot obtain compensation to recover your damages.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.